 The Adoption section helps people adopt domestically and internationally.
 This is where you can decide how and where to adopt, choose an agency and find a support group.
 It includes:

--- Directory of adoption newsletters in the U.S.
+-- Directory of adoption newsletters in Canada and in the U.S.

 -- Adoption web sites

 -- Why you should join a support group